top of page

 "Feature length screenplay that focuses on immigration.
 Scripts that are set on the U.S./Mexican border preferred.
 Will also consider scripts set in Central America.
 Must be written in Spanish."

 There is a growing demand for screenplays written in Spanish, which is why we launched our script translation service.
+Spanish continues to be the most sought-after language, closely followed by Japanese.

 Netflix has always pumped money into narco and food content, but Netflix has new plans moving forward.
 Netflix is giving Mexican filmmakers the green-light to break stereotypes.
 This will pay off brilliantly.
 Bela Bajaria is a name every screenwriter, showrunner, filmmaker, producer, and even a production assistant, needs to know.